GaloisInc/cryptol/docs/README.md

   `\replout` command.
 When we don't record any expected output, the actual REPL output is not checked, but is instead simply issued to the REPL to ensure no errors are raised.

+Other notes:

+* I tried to do reasonable things with % comments, but I can't guarantee it will work as expected in all cases (particularly with the inline commands).
+It's probably best to avoid using LaTeX comments that are on the same line as any of the above commands.